October 23, 2016

 Here in that little patch of yellow goldenrod is my favorite, a little grey crab spider.
 Then we have a lovely little jumping spider (showing its headlight eyes in the next two images.)

 What's this?
 What good luck!
 Two other jumping spiders were visiting too!
 One, Naphrys pulex in a pile of remains from some insect or other; the other, the Bold Jumper, Phidippus audax.
-If I recall rightly from my old math days, that's three jumping spiders in one little week!
+If I recall rightly from my old math days, that's three jumping spiders in one little week (counting the one on the row above)!
 All that, and a red male common house spider!

 One pretty new spider.
 Look at the delicate mottling of the abdomen of this one.
-The one on its right is a long-jawed orb weaver.
+I think these are both Cellar Spiders.

 In the few bright hours lately, a small number of faithful wasps come to visit one or the other of a half-dozen tiny yellow patches.
 You can spot Ancistrocerus adiabatus by its brightly banded abdomen and the little happy-face on its back.
 Right after A. a. lunched on the gold patch, this even tinier wasp arrived and raced all around the patch so fast that most of my pictures of it were a bit blurry.
-This is a female Symmorphus canadensis.
+This last one seems to be a female Symmorphus canadensis.

 You may recall that back in July the male Symmorphus canadensis was here.
 This one is different in a few ways.
 That somewhat simpler female face on this first image (Please note the shape of her eye) gives her away, just as the fuller male face of the former visitor gave him away.
 (Second picture) Note that the happy face is just the eyes on this species, no smile.